-Q. what is name of plant - multi colored leaves, shrub at the patio of Hudson garden grill
+Q. What is the name of the shrub with multi-colored leaves at the patio of Hudson garden grill?

 Hello, Jan Stein.

 When I went over to see just which plant you were asking about, I encountered the gardener for that area.
 “I know just which plant you’re talking about,” she exclaimed before I had finished reading her your first sentence.
 “That’s such an exciting plant!
 I love it, too.”